davidg1739/cyoa-david-alfredo/situations-maze-1/letter.md

 ## **_DingDong_**

 Soemone just rang your dorrbell.
-You get up from the couch and go to yoour door.
+You get up from the couch and go to your door.
 Your mailman David Gutierrez came to give you your mail.
 You got a letter from Amaproson.